erlendthune/erlendthune/README.md

 YouTube videos.
 The code was later improved by [DMR-coding](https://github.com/DMR-coding), and I am proud to be [accredited for my work there.](https://github.com/DMR-coding/youtube-dynamic-transcripts#acknowledgements)

 I've later developed the same functionality for Vimeo.
-That solutino requires both backend and frontend code, and currently the backend code is only available in the KPAS-API describe above, not as an independent module.
+That solution requires both backend and frontend code, and currently the backend code is only available in the KPAS-API describe above, not as an independent module.
 An example of how the interactive vimeo transcripts work [can be seen here](https://www.erlendthune.com/vimeo/vimeo.html).
 Notice that you can click anywhere in the interactive transcript, to make